AnnaSchmer/NLP/README.md

 # NLP

-Hier wird eine Analyse an dem „ESUPOL Teildatensatz Minorities“ im Rahmen des Moduls DIS25a - Natural Language Processing des Bachelorstudiengangs Data and Information Science an der Fakultät für Informations- und Kommunikationswissenschaften an der TH Köln behandelt.
-Das Ziel der Gruppe „PowerPuff“ (Diana Disterhof, Anna Schmer, Burak Tanriver) ist, eine Analyse hinsichtlich der Forschungs frage und zu dem Thema Ethnical Bias auszuarbeiten.
+Here, an analysis on the "ESUPOL Minorities" dataset is treated as part of the DIS25a - Natural Language Processing module of the Data and Information Science bachelor's degree program at the Faculty of Information and Communication Sciences at TH Köln.
+The goal of the group "PowerPuff" (Diana Disterhof, Anna Schmer, Burak Tanriver, Luisa Strassburger) is to work out an analysis regarding the research question and the topic Ethnical Bias.